cms-fastsim/HadShowerTuning_Old/INSTALL.md

 ```

 Now you should have a file setenv.sh.
+Whenever you run this script,
+your environement will be ready to
-Run this file whenever you want to run or compile the code in HadShowerTuning.
+compile and run the code in HadShowerTuning.